-The impacts of pollution fall disproportionately on poor and minority communities, an issue of special concern to the nation's cities and towns.
+pollution The impacts of fall disproportionately on various communities, including people with disabilities. economically disadvantaged households, the elderly, Black, Indigenous and People of Color (BIPOC), and other vulnerable and underrepresented populations, an issue of special concern to the nation's cities, towns and villages.
 To mitigate these unacceptable impacts, the federal government should:

-- Identify those areas with the largest concentrations of toxic chemicals in air, land, and water; - Assess the human health in the areas of highest impact; - Provide opportunities and resources that will allow them to participate in determining adverse health effects and economic impacts; - Identify activities that have significant effects on human health and develop plans that will result in net reductions in pollution; - Include environmental justice as an integral component of all federal planning, programs, and statutes; and - Enhance opportunities for early public and local government participation, including access to accurate, objective information about the consequences of permit issuance.
+- Identify those areas with the largest concentrations of toxic chemicals in air, land, and water; - Assess the human health in the areas of highest impact; - Provide opportunities and resources that will allow them to participate in determining adverse health effects and economic impacts; - Identify activities that have significant effects on human health and develop plans that will result in net reductions in pollution; - Include environmental justice as an integral component of all federal planning, programs, and statutes; and - Enhance opportunities for early public and local government participation, including access to accurate, objective information about the consequences of permit issuance; and